-Officially known as Hong Kong Special Administrative Region of the People’s Republic of China, Hong Kong is an autonomous territory and a former British colony.
+Officially known as the Hong Kong Special Administrative Region of the People’s Republic of China, Hong Kong is an autonomous territory and used to be a British colony.

-It boasts a city skyline that is equally majestic when viewed during the day and at night.
-With a very efficient train system and various tourist attractions, Hong Kong is a very friendly destination to both visitors and locals.
-(Click here for a sample DIY Travel itinerary in Hong Kong)
+Boasting with a city skyline, it is equally majestic when viewed during the day and at night.
+With a very efficient train system and various tourist attractions, Hong Kong is a very friendly destination for both locals and foreign tourists.

 1. Shop till you drop

-With numerous malls, outlet stores, and skyscrapers all over the city, Hong Kong is a shopaholic’s paradise.
+Blessed with malls, outlet stores, and skyscrapers all over the city, Hong Kong is a shopaholic’s paradise.
 Get down at Central MTR station and be awed by the number of stores waiting to be checked out.
-Harbour City mall in Tsim Sha Tsui houses over 700 shops of all kinds, three star hotels and five cinemas.
-Elements mall in Austin Road is more than one million square feet wide and is divided into five zones inspired by the elements of traditional Chinese culture.
+Harbour City mall alone in Tsim Sha Tsui houses over 700 shops of all kinds, three-star hotels, and five cinemas.
+Elements mall in Austin Road is more than one million square feet wide and is divided into five zones that are inspired by the elements of traditional Chinese culture.

-Located in Lantau Island, Ngong Ping 360 is considered as one of the must-see destinations in Hong Kong.
+Located in Lantau Island, Ngong Ping 360 is considered one of the must-see destinations in Hong Kong.
 Upon reaching the Tung Chung MTR station, walk towards the cable car terminal where you will be offered options on how you can enjoy your visit.
-Ride the cable car (the crystal one is more exciting), and after 25 minutes, you will arrive in the Ngong Ping Village, a cultural themed village where you can dine and have a great time.
-A short stroll from the village will take you to the Tian Tan Buddha statue, the Po Lin Monastery, and the Wisdom Path.
+Ride the cable car, then after 25 minutes, you will arrive in the Ngong Ping Village, a cultural themed village where you can dine and have a great time.
+A short stroll from the village will take you to the Tian Tan Buddha statue, the Po Lin Monastery, as well as the Wisdom Path.

 3. Check out the stilt houses in Tai O